 The following questions and answers relate specifically to earning credit for using FSC-certified materials in LEED green building projects.
 For additional questions about LEED, please visit www.usgbc.org.

 FSC provides Continuing Education for architects, project teams, and anyone interested in learning about sourcing FSC-certified materials for green building.
-See the link here for access to the Continuing Education for Green Building and FSC.
+Learn more about Continuing Education for Green Building and FSC.

 Q: How do I find FSC-certified building materials?

-The Product Inquiry Form is an online form that can be used to find FSC-certified building materials suppliers.
-Click here to fill out the form.
+The Building Product Inquiry Form is an online form that can be used to find FSC-certified building materials suppliers.
+Complete the Building Product Inquiry Form now.

 Q: How does FSC-certified wood contribute to LEED certification in LEED 2009 and LEED v4?